agsb/milliForth-RiscV/docs/Notes.md

         nested routines.

     8. The RiscV compressed instructions allow X8 to X15,
-        as S0, S1, A0-A5, and system ecalls uses A0, A1, A2 and A7.
+        as S0, S1, A0-A5, and system ecalls could use A0 to A7.
-        The _putc and _getc uses A3 as argument.
+        The _putc and _getc uses iA0, A1, A2, A3, A7 and A3 as argument.

-    9. The milliForth use S10 as pointer for user structure, S11 to hold the instruction pointer IPT, and two groups of registers.
-A upper group A0, A1, A2, A7 for routines without ecalls and a lower group A3, A4, A5, A6 for generic routines with ecalls.
+    9. The milliForth use S0 as pointer for user structure, S1 to hold the instruction pointer IPT, and two groups of registers.
+A upper group A0, A1, A2 for routines without ecalls and a lower group A3, A4, A5, for generic routines, with ecalls.
+A6 and A7 are scratch.

+        In some debug and extras routines more registers could be used.

 ## For Heaps

 _"From a 6502 64k memory to a Risc-V 4GB memory, Mind the Gap."_